Myers-Briggs Type Indicator: 16 Personality Types in the Workplace

 How MBTI works

-The MBTI questionnaire breaks out individuals into 16 personality types based upon how you classify within each of the following four determiners:
+The MBTI questionnaire breaks out individuals into 16 personality types based on how you classify within each of the following four determiners:

 (I)ntroverted vs. (E)xtraverted